 Hang Wall Decor with Command Strips or Hooks

 Command Strips (or Command hooks) work like magic—they are our go-to when we want to avoid nailing into a wall.
 They have different sizes depending on the weight of your decor—perfect for renters (and homeowners!).

 One of the most cost-effective ways to add a large art print to your space?
 Have an engineer print made.
 Have your favorite photo printed at your local Staples or online.
 And, adding a frame is easier than you think—here’s a DIY tutorial.

-Place a framed art print like this on a mantle (or on a piano like this) instead of hanging it on the wall.
-You could also frame a wallpaper sample like Laura did here.
-If you don’t have enough space to make a gallery wall, you could always make a mini version like Elsie did above Looking for more ideas?
-Here are five more ways Elsie displays photos in her home.
+If you don’t have enough space to hang a gallery wall, you could always make a mini version like Elsie did above.
+Looking for more ways to use photos?
+Here are five ways Elsie displays photos in her home.